Identify learners from under-served groups.

 "A gifted child’s acute perception, heightened sensitivity and imaginative, abstract interpretation of events and interactions elicit intense emotional responses.
 Whether real or imagined, gifted children’s perceptions are their reality."

 "Gifted young children may appear as hyperactive, disruptive, noisy, dramatic, hugely excited but also quiet, shy, extremely tearful, deeply saddened at times, depending on their temperament, their environment and the emotional state they are in."

-Narrow methods of identification have often led to gifted and talented Māori, NZ-born Pasifika and immigrant learners being overlooked and under-served in educational settings.
-The culturally responsive learning environment is a sound basis for identifying gifted and talented students from diverse cultural backgrounds.
+Narrow methods of identification have often led to gifted Māori, NZ-born Pasifika and immigrant learners being overlooked and under-served in educational settings.
+The culturally responsive learning environment is a sound basis for identifying gifted students from diverse cultural backgrounds.
 Within this approach, rich, stimulating and culturally relevant experiences support all learners to develop their gifts and talents – and help teachers to recognise them.

 In a culturally responsive context, teachers could incorporate traditional Māori approaches to identifying giftedness.
 One such approach is described by Bevan-Brown (2009):

 Tohunga (experts) often required youngsters to prove themselves before they were entrusted with valued knowledge and skills.
 This involved giving the person snippets of information to see what they would do with it.
 If their consequent actions showed they had the interest, ability, motivation and respect deemed necessary, then they were tutored and nurtured in the area concerned.